DevExpress-Examples/getting-started-with-tagbox/jQuery/README.md

 # DevExtreme jQuery TagBox - Getting Started

 This repository stores the code examples of the jQuery TagBox component for the [Getting Started with TagBox](https://js.devexpress.com/Documentation/Guide/UI_Components/TagBox/Getting_Started_with_TagBox/) tutorial.
 The TagBox is an editor that allows users to select multiple items from a drop-down list.
-This tutorial explains how to add a TagBox to a page, populate the drop-down list, allow users to search through it, and log the selected item data to the console.
+This tutorial explains how to add a TagBox to a page, populate the drop-down list, allow users to search through it, and log the data of the selected item in the console.

 ## Installation